limon768/limon768.github.io/_posts/Portswigger Lab - JWT/2023-02-26-Portswigger-Lab-JWT.md

 ![](https://photos.squarezero.dev/file/abir-images/Portswigger/JWT/26.png)

-Now lets copy the RSA key as a public PEM key.
+Now let's copy the RSA key as a public PEM key.
 And then encode it with base64

 ![](https://photos.squarezero.dev/file/abir-images/Portswigger/JWT/27.png)